remiserriere/clearpass-landscape-integration/README.md

 ![Clearpass 0Bis](img/clearpass-0bis.png)

-You may skip parts 1 and 2 now :).
+You may skip the next part now :smile:.

-### 1. Create a generic SQL authentication source
+### Create a generic SQL authentication source
 Login to your ClearPass Policy Manager server and navigate to Configuration > Authentication > Sources and add a new authentication source.

 ![Clearpass 1](img/clearpass-1.png)